hindu-comm/weblogs/manasataramgini/2007/01/2007-01-15_the-crashing-doors.md

 of the bR^ihat and the rathantara) providing a complete comparison for the deadly jaw-like crashing doors in the Native American tale.
 In the atharva veda-shaunaka we have the mantra (11.6.22= AV-P 15.14.10):
-yA devIH pa\~ncha pradisho ye devA dvAdasha rtavah|
+yA devIH pa\~ncha pradisho ye devA dvAdasha rtavah\|
-saMvatsarasya ye daMShTrAs te naH santu sadA shivAH ||
+saMvatsarasya ye daMShTrAs te naH santu sadA shivAH \|\|
 Here the jaws or the fangs of the year are invoked to be benign in the second hemistich of the mantra.
 The same concept emerges again in the spell laid to counter the maker of kR^ityA-s as per the atharvanic tradition.
 Here the foe crunched by the jaws or the fangs of the year (AV-P 1.63.2):
-vyAtte parameShThino brahmaNApIpadAma tam |
+vyAtte parameShThino brahmaNApIpadAma taM \|
-saMvatsarasya daMShTrAbhyAM hetis taM sam adhAd abhi ||
+saMvatsarasya daMShTrAbhyAM hetis taM sam adhAd abhi \|\|
 The missile crunches him like the jaws/fangs of the year close upon him.

 The pa\~nchaviMsha brAhmaNa also brings up the issue of the danger posed by the jaws of the year closing on the yajamAna.
-“saMvatsarasya vA etau daMShTrau yad atirAtrau tayor na svaptavyaM saMvatsarasya daMShTayor AtmAnaM ned apidadhAnIti | tad AhuH ko.asvaptum arhati yad vAva prANo jAgAra tad eva jAgaritam iti”
+“saMvatsarasya vA etau daMShTrau yad atirAtrau tayor na svaptavyaM saMvatsarasya daMShTayor AtmAnaM ned apidadhAnIti \| tad AhuH ko.asvaptum arhati yad vAva prANo jAgAra tad eva jAgaritam iti”
 If the yajamAna sleeps on the days of the atirAtras (which in the yearly sattra would mark the solstice nights) he gets crunched by the jaws/fangs of the year.
 Hence he must remain awake on these nights